 Mr. Porres joined Oakcrest in the summer of 2017.
 He is a graduate of the University of Dallas with a Bachelor of Arts in English Literature.

 Mrs. Reilly was born in Spain.
 She joined Oakcrest in August 2018.
 She holds a Master of Arts in Theology and Philosophy from Universitaria Aliseda and a Bachelor of Science in Pharmacy from Universidad Complutense.
-In Madrid she was a pharmacist and later taught Chemistry at Orvalle High School and Biology at Montealto High.
-She has been a freelance/consultant Spanish translator, and for the last 7 years she has been a Spanish interpreter for FCPS.
-Blanca is the mother of Catherine ’16 and Teresa ’23.
+In Madrid she was a pharmacist and later taught Chemistry at Orvalle High School and Biology at Montealto High School.
+Mrs. Reilly was a contributing editor for a Spanish family life magazine and worked as a freelance/consultant Spanish translator and in an NGO overseeing women's issues at the United Nations.
+She translated an online graduate program in Marriage, Education, and Family, offered at the international University of Cataluña.
+She has been receiving doctrinal and spiritual formation over the past 40 years and has come to love the passing of it all to women of all ages.
+She is in the midst of earning her Master of Science in Psychology at Divine Mercy University, which offers concentrations in marriage, family life, and leadership.
+Mrs. Reilly is the mother of Catherine ’16 and Teresa ’23.

 Mrs. Rolwes (Patricia '23) graduated summa cum laude from the University of Massachusetts with a Bachelor of Arts in Psychology.
 She has many years of experience working with young women and has directed a summer camp for girls for the past five years.
 She is a Board Member and National Speaker for the International Federation of Family Development (IFFD), whose mission is to support families through programs such as Family Enrichment.
 Mrs. Rolwes served on the inaugural board and head of the Mission Committee for Holy Cross Academy, a multi-parish collaborative school model in St. Louis, Missouri.